Academic Calendar 2025/26

 • An Additional Application Information Form detailing related education, work, and volunteer experience (available at ufv.ca/registrar/forms), including a personal statement of at least 250 and no more than 500 words.

-• Two recent, satisfactory letters of reference from employers, teachers, or volunteer supervisors who are qualified to comment on the applicant's ability to work in the social service field.
+• Two recent, satisfactory references from employers, teachers, or volunteer supervisors who are qualified to comment on the applicant's ability to work in the social service field.
 These must be on reference forms available from the School of Social Work and Human Services.

 Upon admission to the program applicants will be provided with registration information.
 A deposit is required prior to registration (see the Fees and Other Costs section) and will be applied toward tuition fees.